gatsbyjs/gatsby/docs/docs/adding-comments.md

 - [TalkYard](https://www.talkyard.io)
 - [Gitalk](https://gitalk.github.io)

-In this guide, we'll show you how to implement Disqus on your blog as it has a number of great features.
+In this guide, we'll show you how to implement Disqus on your blog as it has a number of nice features.

 - It is low maintenance, meaning [moderating your comments and maintaining your forum](https://help.disqus.com/moderation/moderating-101) is easy.
 - It provides official [React support](https://github.com/disqus/disqus-react).
 - It offers a [generous free tier](https://disqus.com/pricing).
 - It [seems to be by far the most widely used service](https://www.datanyze.com/market-share/comment-systems/disqus-market-share).
 - It’s easy to comment: Disqus has a large existing user base and the onboarding experience for new users is fast.
-You can register with your Google, Facebook or Twitter account and easily share your review about the post through those channels.
+You can register with your Google, Facebook or Twitter account and users can easily share the comments they write through those channels.
-- Its commenting interface has a distinct but unobtrusive look that many users will instantly recognize and trust.
+- The Disqus UI has a distinct but unobtrusive look that many users will recognize and trust.
 - All Disqus components are lazy-loaded, meaning they won't negatively impact the load time of your posts.

+Bear in mind, however, that choosing Disqus also incurs a tradeoff.
+Your site is no longer entirely static but depends on an external platform to deliver your comments through embedded `iframe`s on the fly.
+Moreover, you should consider the privacy implications of letting a third party store your visitors' comments and potentially track their browsing behavior.
+You may consult the [Disqus privacy policy](https://help.disqus.com/terms-and-policies/disqus-privacy-policy), the [privacy FAQs](https://help.disqus.com/terms-and-policies/privacy-faq) (specifically the last question on GDPR compliance) and inform your users [how to edit their data sharing settings](https://help.disqus.com/terms-and-policies/how-to-edit-your-data-sharing-settings).

+If these concerns outweigh the benefits of Disqus, you may want to look into some of the other options above.
+We welcome pull requests to expand this guide with setup instructions for other services.

 ## Implementing Disqus